• Skip to primary navigation

 Things to watch out for when driving in Pattaya

-• Motorbikes passing on the same side you are indicating to turn.
+• Motorcycles cutting in front of you as they weave through traffic, and passing on the same side you are indicating to turn.

 • Large vehicles generally assume the right of way.

-• Motorbikes often emerge from junctions, usually from a smaller road or street, without looking.
+• Traffic, typically motorcycles, often emerges from junctions, usually from a smaller road or street, without looking.

 • If an oncoming vehicle flashes its lights at you, it usually means it’s not stopping.

-• Motorbikes coming towards you on the wrong side of the road
+• Vehicles coming towards you on the wrong side of the road.

-• Be wary of drivers who disregard stop signs.
+• Be wary of drivers who disregard stop signs or run through traffic lights.

-• Large potholes and uncovered manholes, especially during and after heavy rain.
+• Large potholes and uncovered manholes, especially during and after heavy rain, when the roads are waterlogged.

-• Drivers using their hazard lights to indicate they are going straight on at a junction.
+• Drivers who use their hazard lights to indicate they are going straight on at a junction.

-• Trucks with billboards and P.A. system, traveling slowly and causing traffic jams.
+• Trucks with billboards and a P.A. system, traveling slowly and causing traffic jams.

 • Random police checkpoints as you head out of town, usually collecting tea money.